How to part exchange a car on finance – the ultimate guide

 Your repayments

-If you’ve agreed to a longer-term finance arrangement in order to drive down the monthly repayments, you’ll likely end up paying more in the long term thanks to compound interest.
+If you’ve agreed to a longer-term finance arrangement to drive down the monthly repayments, you’ll likely pay more in the long term, thanks to compound interest.

-The best way to tip the balance into neutral or positive equity is to make some overpayments as and when it’s possible for you, or try to increase the level of your monthly payments.
-This means you’ll be paying down the debt faster, allowing you to reduce the outstanding equity quicker than the car depreciates, or compounds interest.
+The best way to tip the balance to neutral, or positive equity, is to make some overpayments as and when possible.
+Or try to increase the level of your monthly payments.
+This means you’ll pay down the debt faster, allowing you to reduce the outstanding equity quicker than the car depreciates, or compounds interest.

 Your financing agreement